nodarhub/hammerhead_zmq/examples/depth_to_disparity/README.md

 This example shows how to convert `.exr` depth images to `.tiff` disparity images.
 The disparity data is needed to generate point clouds in the Nodar Viewer.

 WARNING: The depth maps recorded by Hammerhead are in the EXR format.
 This example converts those images into lossless `.tiff` images.
 To do that, this example assumes that you have a version of OpenCV installed with EXR support.
-This seems to be the case for the OpenCV version in apt on many Ubuntu X86-64 installations.
-However, the OpenCV version in apt on the Orin does not seem to have EXR support.
+This seems to be the case for the OpenCV version in `apt` on many Ubuntu X86-64 installations, but not on ARM systems.

 To build this example, follow the traditional CMake process: